The 8 Best Credit Cards That Offer Hotel Free Night Certificates

 Hilton Honors American Express Aspire Card

-We think the Hilton Honors Aspire Card from American Express might just be the best hotel card, period.
+We think the Hilton Honors American Express Aspire Card might just be the best hotel card, period.
+And that's even after the card got a big makeover last fall.

-While it does have an annual fee of $450, it comes with an insane amount of benefits that can easily offset that.
-And it starts with a lucrative hotel night certificate.
+Part of that makeover included raising the annual fee to $550 (see rates & fees), but it comes with an insane amount of credits and benefits that can easily offset that.
+And it starts with a lucrative hotel free night certificate.

-Each year you hold the card, you'll get a free weekend night certificate that can be used for a standard room at almost any Hilton hotel in their entire portfolio (subject to availability).
-But throughout the pandemic, Hilton and American Express have made these free weekend night certificates more valuable: Through Dec.
-31, 2022, all free weekend night certificates can be used any night of the week – not just on weekends.
+Each year you hold the card, you'll get a free night certificate that can be used for a standard room at almost any Hilton hotel in their entire portfolio (subject to availability).

 hotel del coronado san diego

 In addition to the powerful free night certificate, the Hilton Aspire Card also provides automatic Hilton Honors top-tier Diamond status just for holding the card.
-It's the only hotel card that will give you top status just for holding the card, unlocking benefits like room upgrades and certificates of up to $25 each day to use for dining during your stay.
+Hilton is the only hotel chain that will give you top status just for holding the right credit card, unlocking benefits like room upgrades, and credits of up to $25 each day to use for dining during your stay.

-The card also provides a $250 Hilton Resorts statement credit for incidentals charged to your card at participating Hilton resorts.
+The card also provides up to $400 in resort credits, split up into two yearly installments: $200 from January through June, then another $200 from July through December.
 This can be used for just about anything you charge to your room, including spa treatments, restaurant charges, and more.
 You will also get a $100 Hilton on-property credit when you book at least a two-night paid stay at Waldorf Astoria and Conrad properties through HiltonHonors.com/aspirecard

 All information about the Hilton Aspire Card has been collected independently by Thrifty Traveler and has not been reviewed by the issuer.